 Summary

-Our relationship with the saddle is as much shaped by history and culture as it is by technology.
-If there’s one lesson the past has to teach, it’s this: the secret to comfort isn’t a product, but a process-one that treats every rider as unique, and that’s open to adaptation, experiment, and sometimes, a bit of trial and error.
+Our relationship with the saddle is shaped as much by history and culture as by technology.
+If there’s one lesson the past has to teach, it’s this: the secret to comfort isn’t a product, but a process—one that treats every rider as unique, and is open to adaptation, experiment, and sometimes a bit of trial and error.

 Long story short: when it comes to saddle numbness, history shows the solution is as personal and dynamic as our love of the ride itself.